oracle-livelabs/analytics-ai/oci-artificial-intelligence/forecasting-service/item-3-forecast-with-console/item-3-forecast-with-console.md

     ....
     ....
     ```
-3. Time series with additional data:
+3. Grouped Data(Multiple time series) with additional data:
     The input data can have additional influencers that help in forecasting.
 We call the two datasets primary and additional.
 The primary data should have three columns - timestamp, target column, and a column for the series id.
 The additional data should have a timestamp column, a series id column, and columns for additional influencers.

     **Here is a sample CSV-formatted data:**